rubensbiork/ampiri-android-sdk/README.md

 * joor, v0.9.6
 * **Recommended** Google Play Services 9.4.0

-We strongly recommend compiling your app against the **Google Play Services** in order to use the `Android Advertising ID` instead of the `Device ID`, as required by Google.
+We strongly recommend compiling your app using **Google Play services**, in order to use the `Android Advertising ID` instead of the `Device ID`, as required by Google.
 Failing to correctly use the `Android Advertising ID` may result in your submission to the Play Store being rejected.

 Be sure that you have obtained all the crucial data provided by Ampiri: